pclaridy/lifestyle-health-analysis/README.md

 - **Libraries**: pandas, scikit-learn, numpy
 - **Modeling**: KNN, Logistic Regression, Decision Tree, Random Forest, Gradient Boosting
 - **Tuning**: GridSearchCV, RandomizedSearchCV
-- **Preprocessing**: Label encoding, z-score filtering, stratified data splitting
+- **Preprocessing**: Label encoding, z-score filtering, stratified train/test split
-- **Environment**: Local Python environment with modular scripts
+- **Environment**: Local Python setup using modular scripts

-**Documentation & Reporting**:
+**Documentation**:
-- A comprehensive research paper (`Paper.pdf`) accompanies this project.
-It outlines the background, methodology, modeling strategies, and evaluation results.
+A full research paper is included: [Paper.pdf](https://github.com/pclaridy/lifestyle-health-analysis/blob/main/Paper.pdf)

 ---

 ## **9. Business Impact / Use Case**

-The ability to predict health outcomes using lifestyle data enables:
+This project demonstrates how lifestyle and demographic data can be used to predict health perceptions at the individual level.
+These predictions can guide:

-- **Healthcare organizations** to identify at-risk populations
+- Healthcare providers in early identification of at-risk patients
-- **Public health campaigns** to target interventions based on behavioral profiles
+- Public health agencies in shaping community wellness campaigns
-- **Insurance providers** to offer proactive wellness strategies
+- Policy makers looking to invest in preventative care initiatives
-- **Policy developers** to explore how lifestyle data can inform community health investments
+- Insurance companies exploring personalized wellness strategies

-This model demonstrates how machine learning can contribute to cost-effective and targeted public health responses.
+The ability to model general health status from modifiable factors offers a powerful tool for improving population health.
+Insights like these can be used to develop interventions that are proactive, targeted, and informed by real-world data.
+They also highlight the broader implication that lifestyle choices play a major role in how people perceive their health, making general well-being a meaningful focus for public health strategy.